Home Learning Guidance

 Key skills include: Number work to 1000, mental arithmetic using 3 digit numbers, column addition and subtraction, multiplication of 2 digits by 1 digit, reading the time on analogue clocks, roman numerals, tenths, perimeter and angles.

-This term’s Science is the Biology themed topic; Living Things and their Habitats.
+This term’s Science is the Physics themed topic; Forces and Magnets.

 Science lessons are taught weekly and always include a knowledge and scientific enquiry focus.
 Lessons are always practically based and often include opportunities for research and art.

-Scientific Skills taught: Planning and setting up simple practical enquiries, comparative and fair tests, asking relevant questions, recognising and controlling variables.
+Scientific Skills taught: Planning and setting up simple practical enquiries, comparative and fair tests, asking relevant questions, recognising and controlling variables, collecting, recording, analysing and evaluating data.

 Children will regularly use PCs and iPads to develop their computing skills.
 E- safety is taught explicitly and is at the heart of all computing lessons.
 Alongside this, pupils are expected to use technology responsibly.